botletics/SIM7000-LTE-Shield/README.md

 All other software is released under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).

-## Adafruit FONA Arduino Library Updates
+## Arduino Library Support
-The code for this LTE shield is an altered library built upon the original [Adafruit FONA library](https://github.com/adafruit/Adafruit_FONA) with added functionality for the SIM7000 LTE CAT-M/NB-IoT module as well as the SIM5320 3G module.
-The following list is a summary of the updates:
+The library in this repo is an altered library built upon the original [Adafruit FONA library](https://github.com/adafruit/Adafruit_FONA) with added functionality for 2G (SIM800/808/900/908), 3G (SIM5320), and the SIM7000 LTE CAT-M/NB-IoT module.
+As such, it's probably the best Arduino library for SIMCom modules available so far and I've also included examples and library functions focusing on sending data to the cloud via HTTP/HTTPS/MQTT with more functionalities always being tested!

+The following list is a summary of the things I've done so far:

 ### Confirmed functionalities
-- HTTP and HTTPS via 3G with SIM5320
+- Being tested: HTTP and HTTPS via 3G with SIM5320
 - MQTT working with SIM7000
 - HTTP functions on SIM808 and other 2G modules
 - Network time works